 - Unique Multilingual Services

-Dutch-language newspapers advertise some jobs in Amsterdam, for example IT jobs in Amsterdam, but these are often senior positions within international companies, including .
+Dutch-language newspapers tend to advertise only certain jobs in Amsterdam, for example, IT jobs in Amsterdam, but these are often senior positions within international companies.
 You can read Dutch newspapers for free at the Openbare Bibliotheek Amsterdam (OBA or the Amsterdam Public library) or at the University of Amsterdam.